 2. SECONDARY FERMENATION – when the beer is transferred from a primary fermentation vessel (food grade bucket) into a secondary vessel (carboy) by siphoning or racking.
 This stage lasts for about two weeks.

 3. BOTTLING – when the beer is siphoned into bottles with the addition of dextrose (bottling sugar) and capped or into a keg.
 If the beer is bottled, wait for about two weeks and then enjoy!

 Here is a list of the beer kits that we offer: (Each beer kit yields 23 liters of finished product.)

 SuperBatch (exclusive product of La Cachette du Bootlegger), 3 liter plastic pail containing premium malt extract and fresh hops.
 No addition of sugar is required.
-Varieties available: Bavarian Lager, Belgian Ale, Belgian Triple, Bootlegger's ESB, Canadian Ale, Cerveza, Danish Pilsner, Bootlegger Steam, English IPA, Irish Cream Ale, London Pride, Newcastle, O'Durfé Stout, Scottish Ale, West Island IPA, Yorkshire Bitter.
+Varieties available: Bavarian Lager, Belgian Ale, Belgian Triple, Bootlegger Steam Beer, Canadian Ale, Cerveza, Danish Pilsner, English IPA, Irish Cream Ale, London Pride, Newcastle, O'Durfé Stout, Oktoberfest/Märzen, Scottish Ale, Session IPA, West Island IPA, Yorkshire Bitter.